jcoliz/AzLogs.Ingestion.Quickstart/README.md

 The very first step is to [Register an application with the Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=client-secret).

-From a PowerShell window in this folder, simply run the Create-AppRegistration.ps1 script.
+From a PowerShell window in this folder, run the `Create-AppRegistration.ps1` script:

 ```dotnetcli
 .\scripts\Create-AppRegistration -Name "azlogs-ingestion-quickstart"